 In turn, Asia‘s corresponding growth would be 0.6 percent.

 Intra-Asia is the largest regional market by shipping volume in the global container industry.
 The regional market can be divided into three sub-regions, namely Greater China, North Asia and Southeast Asia.
-The Greater China sea route is the largest of them.
+In particular, the Greater China sea route is the largest of them.

 The continuous rise of China‘s economy and China’s increasing trade volume with other ASEAN countries are driving the expansion of the intra-Asian regional market.